ekdnam/chattify/README.md

 A chatting application built with React.

+You can check out the site live at [chattify.netlify.app](https://chattify.netlify.app).

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).